visgl/luma.gl/docs/api-reference/shadertools/shader-cache.md

 Creates a new `ShaderCache` object.

+`new ShaderCache(gl)`

+Note that only objects from a single context can be cached, any attempts to use this cache with other gl contexts will result in exceptions.

 ### delete

 `ShaderCache.delete()`

 Hint to delete any unused cached shaders (currently a no-op).
-Returns itself to enable chaining.

 ### getVertexShader

+Returns a compiled `VertexShader` object corresponding to the supplied GLSL source code string, if possible from cache.

 `ShaderCache.getVertexShader(gl, source)`

-Returns a compiled `VertexShader` object corresponding to the supplied GLSL source code string, if possible from cache.

 * `gl` {WebGLRenderingContext} - gl context
 * `source` {String} - Source code for shader